MrMiniou/ICS4U_2021-2022/ICS4U/Days 10-11/Note 4 - Object-Oriented Programming.md

 ```

 ### Extending a Class
 You've seen the keyword `extends` in JSwing programs.
-The first line of the class in these programs is `public class Main extends javax.swing.JFrame {`.
+The first line of the class in these programs is `public class Main extends JFrame {`.
 The `JFrame` class is what allows your program to display a GUI form using `JFrame` components.

 Similarly to a method in a subclass of an interface, a method in a subclass of a class can be overridden, too.